Finer geometry of planar self-affine sets: Introduction

 Marstrand's projection theorem is a strong dimension conservation principle for Hausdorff dimension: if $\dimh(X) \le 1$, then the dimension of $X$ is conserved by almost every projection.
 If $\dim(X) > 1$, then the same cannot be true, as the projections have dimension at most one in every direction.
 This defect is resolved by the classical Marstrand's slicing theorem \cite{Marstrand1954}.
 It shows that almost every fiber of a projection do not store more dimension than what is the surplus.
 The theorem states that, given a Borel set $X \subset \R^2$ and $V \in \RP$, we have

 for Lebesgue almost all $x \in V^\bot$.
 Furstenberg \cite{Furstenberg1970} conjectured that for the product of $\times 2$ and $\times 3$ invariant sets all fibers should be small.
 In our terminology, such sets appear as certain dynamically defined subsets of product-type Bedford-McMullen carpets.
 Furstenberg's conjecture was resolved by Shmerkin \cite{Shmerkin2019} and Wu \cite{Wu2019}.
 It is therefore interesting to ask whether the slices are small also on other self-affine sets.
 For a Bedford-McMullen carpet $X$ having logarithmically incommensurable contraction ratios, Algom \cite{Algom} proved that the Hausdorff dimension of any slice not parallel to the principal axes is bounded above by $\max\{0,\dima(X)-1\}$.
-Besides the following theorem, we are not aware of any results of this type for general classes of non-carpet self-affine sets.
+This bound was recently improved by Algom and Wu \cite{AlgomWu-preprint}.
+Besides the following corollary, we are not aware of results of this type for general classes of non-carpet self-affine sets.